MadcoreTom/little-idp/readme.md

+# NOT FOR PRODUCTION USE
+# this is a toy project, and is not secure or reliable

+# Premise

 The idea of this project is to learn a bit about `rust`, and to build a basic identity provider supporting OAuth2.0, JWT, and/or OpenID-connect.

 # Commands